 Add more festive style with red berries!
 I used Toyon berries here, because that’s the alternative Holly for California! 🙂

 Tuck some pinecones among the branches.
 Isn’t this fun and easy??

-You may also love: 24 DIY colorful planters for winter and Christmas decorations!
+You may also love: 27 stunning and easy DIY centerpieces for Christmas and beyond!

 Step 4: Add fairy lights to your Christmas table decorations.